-- The station should be located at neighborhood level, and parking should remain on both sides of Hudson Road. - Although two-way auto traffic on Hudson is preferred, one-way traffic would be an acceptable trade-off for allowing the BRT station to be at street level and on-street parking to remain, particularly in the first block east and west of Earl Street. - The station should be as close as possible to the Earl Street bridge to allow for easy access across I-94 and visibility from the community south of I-94.
+- The station should be located at neighborhood level, and parking should remain on both sides of Hudson Road. - Although two-way auto traffic on Hudson is preferred, oneway traffic would be an acceptable trade-off for allowing the BRT station to be at street level and on-street parking to remain, particularly in the first block east and west of Earl Street. - The station should be as close as possible to the Earl Street bridge to allow for easy access across I-94 and visibility from the community south of I-94. - Avoid property impacts, particularly to affordable housing and historic buildings.

-(on facing page) Figure #: Base Map of Earl Station Area
+(on facing page) Figure 21: Base Map of Earl Station Area